neondatabase/website/content/docs/introduction/usage-metrics.md

 | Scale      | 50       |
 | Enterprise | Unlimited |

 - When you reach your limit on the [Free Tier](/docs/introduction/plans#free-tier) or [Launch](/docs/introduction/plans#launch) plan, you cannot create additional projects.
-Instead, you can upgrade to the [Launch](/docs/introduction/plans#launch) or [Scale](/docs/introduction/plans#scale) plan, which offer allowances of 10 and 50 projects, respectively.
+Instead, you can upgrade to the [Launch](/docs/introduction/plans#launch) or [Scale](/docs/introduction/plans#scale) plan, which offers allowances of 10 and 50 projects, respectively.
 - Extra projects are available with the [Scale](/docs/introduction/plans#scale) plan in units of 10 for $50 each.

 <NeedHelp/>